-The number of credits and clinical hours are determined by requirements for board certification in pediatrics.
-The graduates are eligible to sit for national certification in Primary Care through either the American Nurses Credentialing Center or the Pediatric Nursing Certification Board or Acute Care through the Pediatric Nursing Certification Board.
+The number of credits and clinical hours required in our program is determined by the board certification requirements in pediatrics.
+Upon completion of the program, you will be eligible to sit for national certification in Primary Care through either the American Nurses Credentialing Center (ANCC) or the Pediatric Nursing Certification Board (PNCB).
+Additionally, you may choose to pursue certification in Acute Care through the PNCB.

 College of Nursing and the City of Newark’s Nurse-led Mobile Health Training Project